Need help? Call 1-800-CERT-LAB

 Experience working with importers and overseas processors to overcome FDA detentions through the 766 process (reconditioning)

-Our FDA Lab Report Helps Get Your Products Released From FDA Detention
+Our DWPE Report Helps Get Your Products Released From FDA Detention

 Lab reports submitted to free your products from FDA detention can be up to 400 pages.
 It takes experience and attention to detail to ensure all required forms and information are accurately completed and included.
 Otherwise, FDA can reject the report, potentially causing you to lose the shipment.